MicrosoftDocs/entra-docs/docs/external-id/customers/concept-multifactor-authentication-customers.md

    :::image type="content" source="media/concept-multifactor-authentication-customers/sms-text.png" alt-text="Screenshot of the SMS text for MFA." border="false":::

-External ID mitigates fraudulent sign-ups via SMS by enforcing the following measures:
+External ID mitigates fraudulent sign-ups and sign-ins via SMS by enforcing the following measures:

 - Telephony throttling limits help prevent outages and slowdowns.
 See [Service limits and restrictions](reference-service-limits.md).
 - CAPTCHA for SMS MFA helps prevent automated attacks by distinguishing human users from automated bots.
 If a risky user is detected, we block the user from signing in or ask the user to complete a CAPTCHA before sending an SMS verification code.